-Your growing season is basically figured by your climate, coupled with the type of plant crops you choose to grow.
-Growing season factors include your geographical location, elevation, temperatures, daylight hours, and rainfall.
+Your growing season is basically determined by your climate.
+Growing season factors include your geographical location, elevation, temperature range, first and last frost dates, daylight hours, and rainfall.

-Here are two tools to help determine the finer details of your growing season.
+Here are a few online tools to help determine finer details of your growing season.

 Plant Hardiness Zones Map KEY

-The online hardiness (planting) zone map enables you to select State, Regional, or National views, in various resolutions.
-You can view, download and save, and even print the maps.
+You can select State, Regional, or National views, in various resolutions.
+You can view, download and save, and even print the maps:

-For even finer resolution, use the interactive hardiness (planting) zone map which enables you to zoom in right to your town – providing an additional level of granularity of local variations.
-By clicking on any point within the map you will be presented with more information about that area – the specific average (extreme) cold temperature, latitude-longitude, etc.)
+You can zoom in right to your town – providing an additional level of granularity of local variations.
+By clicking on any point within the map you will be presented with more information about that area – the specific average (extreme) cold temperature, latitude-longitude, etc.

 First and Last Frost Date